 \subsubsection{Classifications on del Pezzo $3$-folds of degree $\leq 2$}

-By Theorem~\ref{mainthm-resol} and our previous studies \cite{Ishikawa16,FHI20}, we obtain the classification result on del Pezzo $3$-folds $X$ of degree $3 \leq \deg X \leq 5$.
-To complete our classification, we show there exist no non-trivial weak Fano bundles when the case $\deg X \leq 2$, which is namely the following theorem. \begin{thm} Let $X$ be a del Pezzo $3$-fold of degree $d \leq 2$.
-Then every rank $2$ weak Fano bundle on $X$ is the direct sum of some line bundles. \end{thm}
+By Theorem~\ref{mainthm-resol} and our previous works \cite{Ishikawa16,FHI20}, we obtain a classification result on del Pezzo $3$-folds $X$ with $\deg X \in \{3,4,5\}$.
+To complete our classification, in the following theorem we show that there exists no non-trivial weak Fano bundles when $\deg X \leq 2$.